 Almost 70% of the population lives in the capital area.
-This leaves so much of the country to explore without many people.
-The population density is low at three people per square kilometer.
+This leaves much of the country to be explored without many people.
+The population density is low at a little over three people per square kilometer.
 As a comparison, China’s population density is 153 people per square kilometer and in the United States is 36 people per square kilometer.

 Typical exploration activities in Iceland

 Iceland is known for its vast open spaces and unique landscapes.
-The majority of the activities are centered around nature.
-Whether hunting the Northern Lights or exploring the 10th waterfall of the day, travelers will likely be spending most of their vacation outside in nature.
+The majority of Iceland’s activities are centered around nature.
+Whether chasing the northern lights or exploring the 10th waterfall of the day, travelers will likely spend most of their vacation outside in nature.
 This gives them a unique opportunity to protect themselves by keeping a safe distance from other people.

-If you purchase a day tour, multi-day tour, or rent a car on Guide to Iceland, but test positive on arrival to Iceland or your flight gets delayed or canceled, you can choose to reschedule your trip to another date.
+If you purchase a day tour, multi-day tour, or rent a car on Guide to Iceland but test positive on arrival to Iceland or your flight gets delayed or canceled, you can choose to reschedule your trip to another date.
 If that is not an option for you, you will get a full refund.
-If you purchase a self-drive tour or guided tour package along with the cancellation insurance, you will also get a full refund.
-The cancellation insurance is available for purchase during the booking process while you book your trip.
+If you purchase a self-drive tour or guided tour package, you will also get a full refund.

 Guide to Iceland has honored all refund requests for COVID-19 related cancellations to date.
-To cancel and get a full refund after arrival, please contact us via email with your booking details and your test result within 4 hours after receiving the test result.
+To cancel and get a full refund after arrival, don’t hesitate to contact us via email with your booking details and test result within 4 hours after receiving the test result.

 You can find the full terms of service on each of our product pages.

 Yes, you can.
 But we highly recommend that you book in advance.
-If your flight gets canceled or you test positive for COVID-19 on arrival, you will get a full refund.
+You will get a full refund if your flight gets canceled or you test positive for COVID-19 on arrival.
 Booking after arrival will limit your options as availability is limited in Iceland right now.

 If you have further questions, please drop us an email, and we will help you with your trip.

-Iceland’s flag carrier airline now runs flights from 10 destinations, including Amsterdam, Boston, Copenhagen, and London.
+Iceland’s flag carrier airline now runs flights to over 30 destinations, including Amsterdam, Boston, Copenhagen, and London.

 Other airlines have already started flying again or are planning to soon.
 For example:

-You can visit Keflavik International Airport’s Airlines and Destinations page for the most current information on airlines and flights traveling to Iceland.
+Find more options for flights to Iceland here.
+You can visit Keflavik International Airport’s Airlines and Destinations page for the most current airline information and flights traveling to Iceland.